10 Tips for a Successful Wedding Reception

 Yard Games: For those beautiful summer evenings, yard games are a great way to provide guests with entertainment away from the dance floor.

 Cigar Bars: Cigar bars are great for any season.
 It provides a perfect opportunity to socialize away from the dance floor with other guests.

 9. Provide Unique (and Usable) Wedding Favors

-Handing out wedding favors to your guests is a great way to remind them how important they are for you.
+Handing out wedding favors to your guests is a great way to remind them how important they are to you.
 The best favors are ones that guests can enjoy at the reception, or make use of a home.
-Remember, you don’t want to spend money on something that just goes to waste.
-Candies for kids, personalized mugs or glasses, jars of homemade honey or jams, blankets, or that East Tennessee Moonshine are all great ideas.
+Remember, you don’t want to spend money on something that goes to waste.
+Candies for kids, personalized mugs or glasses, jars of homemade honey or jams, blankets, or East Tennessee Moonshine are all great ideas.
 Guests can use these at your wedding and afterward as well!